Multi-scale self-similar finite-time blowups of the Constantin-Lax-Majda model for the 3D Euler equations: Introduction

 In this paper, however, we are interested in asymptotically self-similar blowups of \eqref{eqt:CLM} with a two-scale feature:

 where the larger spatial scale $(T-t)^{c_s}$ (with a smaller power $c_s>0$) measures the distance between the origin and the center location of the bulk part of the solution, while the smaller spatial scale $(T-t)^{c_l}$ (with a larger power $c_l>0$) measures the size of the bulk part of the solution.
 The function $r(t)$ is continuously differentiable in $t$ and satisfies $0<\lim_{t\rightarrow T-0}r(t)=r(T)<+\infty$; it captures the precise location of the bulk part in the larger scale.
-That is, the peak location of the solution will converge to the origin like $r(t)(T-t)^{c_s}$, in the mean while the width of the peak will shrink even faster like $(T-t)^{c_l}$.
+That is, the peak location of the solution will converge to the origin like $r(t)(T-t)^{c_s}$, in the meanwhile the width of the peak will shrink even faster like $(T-t)^{c_l}$.
 It can also be understood as a traveling wave solution that collapses into one point and blows up in finite time.
+In fact, we will show that the self-similar profile $\Omega$ in the two-scale blowup \eqref{eqt:two-scale_blowup} is an exact traveling wave solution to the CLM model \eqref{eqt:CLM}.
 Note that a solution of \eqref{eqt:CLM} satisfies the scaling and translation property